Nonvolatile memory express has emerged as the open logical device interface specification that future generations...

 The transition to NVMe SSD technology will likely take place gradually over the next several years.
 Luckily for current SAS/SATA users, they don't have to face the immediate prospect of ripping and replacing their existing storage technology or attempting a forklift upgrade.
 "Instead, [new adopters] should look to implement future-proof architectures that will allow them to scale with new innovations in flash technology," said Jeff Baxter, chief evangelist of ONTAP at storage and data management software provider NetApp.
 "Some existing NVMe-ready solutions will allow customers to nondisruptively add new NVMe storage arrays directly into existing scale-out architectures and expand or move workloads as appropriate from current HDD or SAS/SATA-attached SSD arrays to NVMe SSD-based arrays over time," he added.

-Before launching an NVMe transition, IT leaders should first determine whether their incumbent storage array is NVMe-capable.
+Before launching an NVMe transition, IT leaders should first determine whether their incumbent storage array has enough NVMe compatibility.
 "In other words, is the array capable of seamlessly adding NVMe SSDs without requiring a major reconfiguration or data migration?" asked Narayan Venkat, Western Digital's vice president of data center systems for Tegile flash storage arrays.
 "If so, then simply replacing a few of the SAS/SATA SSDs with NVMe provides the benefits of instant performance acceleration without any disruption to applications."

 Unfortunately, Venkat added, most incumbent storage systems aren't capable of seamless NVMe SSD support, since the products weren't designed from the outset with NVMe SSD compatibility in mind.

-If an incumbent storage array isn't fully NVMe-compatible, as is typically the case, the only practical solution is to upgrade to an NVMe-based storage system that has been designed from the outset to take advantage of the speed and performance of NVMe SSDs.
+If an incumbent storage array doesn't have full NVMe compatibility, as is typically the case, the only practical solution is to upgrade to an NVMe-based storage system that has been designed from the outset to take advantage of the speed and performance of NVMe SSDs.
 With this approach, managers can easily migrate applications and data to their new NVMe-based storage systems.
 "Migration is simple for virtualized environments, like VMware, as administrators can move virtual machines, along with applications and data, with a few clicks," Venkat observed.

 Eyal David, CTO for flash storage array manufacturer Kaminario, noted that it's also important for transition-minded managers to follow a systems approach.
 "When transitioning from storage systems utilizing SAS/SATA SSDs, it's critical to understand if the system can leverage [the] increased performance levels of NVMe SSDs," he said.
 "For many systems, a simple replacement, if possible, will result in poor performance improvements as the system CPU can often become the bottleneck."
 He explained that, if organizations have a scale-out system that fully disaggregates capacity and compute, it can then become possible to leverage the new capabilities and maintain the right performance density.